whitelizard/tiip-client-js/README.md

 // Try to init with cached credentials session.init();

-// In other case
+// In other case, login with user credentials session.auth(userId, passphrase);
-session.auth(userId, passphrase, tenant);

 // Test if we are connected and authenticated if (session.authenticated) ...